 - 1 egg yolk

-Prepare the empanada dough according to the recipe.
-Wrap the dough in plastic wrap and let it rest at room temperature for one hour, or overnight in the refrigerator.
+Prepare empanada dough according to your chose recipe.
+Wrap the dough in plastic wrap, and let it rest at room temperature for one hour or overnight in the refrigerator.

 Place the onions, cumin, and chopped peppers in the same skillet, adding a bit of vegetable oil if needed.
 Sauté the vegetables until softened and fragrant.